b0bh00d/multipart-backup/README.md

 Backups can be obfuscated using a custom algorithm instead of encrypted with something more formal.
 Unlike backups encrypted with traditional algorithms, obfuscation guarantees a 1:1 byte pattern and size footprint with the source partition.
 Potential advantages to this are documented in the code.<br><br>
 As with encrypted snapshots, obfuscated snapshots are also considered "one-offs", and do not participate in incremental backups.
 The program will detect these snapshots during incremental backups, and ignore them.

+* `-H` `--hash`
+The SHA hash level the program should use if you enable `Fernet` or `Obfusctation`.
+The default is 256 (i.e., SHA256), but you can explicitly specify 1, 384 or 512 depending upon your desired hardening amount.
+(SHA1 should be avoided--it has been deprecated since Google announced the first collision in 2017--but is included here for your discretionary use.)

 * `-u` `--uuid`
 Specifies that source is a partition UUID rather than a file or device identifier.